-Great companies are built by great leadership teams.
-As a founder, your core team is monumental to reaching the goals you have for your business.
+Great leadership teams are at the heart of Successful organizations.
+As a founder, the team you assemble is monumental to reaching the goals you have for your business.
 So how can you lead, inspire, and motivate your leadership team to reach their potential and crush it?

 - Build Trust – Trust is a core value of high performing teams.
 According to Stephen Covey, building this value is vital for all leaders: “Trust is confidence born of two dimensions: character and competence.
 Character includes your integrity, motive, and intent with people.
 Competence includes your capabilities, skills, results, and track record.”
 This starts by building credibility at the personal level.